Stanko/Stanko.github.io/_posts/2017-03-05-talks-i-like.md

 ### Live React: Hot Reloading with Time Travel <br><small>Dan Abramov, 2015</small>

 We all know Dan Abramov and what he has done for the React/JS community.
-This is his talk before he became famous and started working for Facebook.
+This is the talk that made him famous and he ended up working for Facebook.
 It is about hot reloading in React, which he made mainstream.

 It is best described with a YouTube comment: "All that was missing was the mic drop at the end.﻿"